-As growing populations and more extreme weather increase spikes in power demand on hot and cold days, more-efficient appliances and equipment reduce strain on the power grid.
-This can help prevent blackouts and avert the need for additional transmission lines and other costly infrastructure.
+As growth in data centers and domestic manufacturing increases electricity demand in many regions, more-efficient appliances and equipment reduce strain on the power grid.
+This can help reduce or delay the need for additional transmission lines and other costly infrastructure.